 Poet Percy Shelley is touring the Continent with his lover Mary Godwin and her half-sister Claire Clairmont.
 They meet the poet and notorious seducer Lord Byron who invites them to join him at the Swiss villa he has rented for the summer.
 During Byron and Shelley’s lengthy debates about the nature of evil, Byron introduces them to opium to show them the truth that lies beneath their social masks.

-This was one of a mini-spate of books and films that came out all around the same time that purported to deal with or at least set themselves in and around the Villa Deodati Writer’s Workshop in the summer of 1816, the famous meeting that led Mary Shelley to of course conceive Frankenstein (1818), as well as featured other influential figures of the period including Lord Byron and John Polidori who is credited with writing the first vampire story.
-Other films produced around the same period included Gothic (1986), the Spanish production Rowing with the Wind (1988) and Frankenstein Unbound (1990), while the events also play out in the subsequent biopic Mary Shelley (2017)..
+This was one of a mini-spate of books and films that came out all around the same time that purported to deal with or at least set themselves in and around the Villa Diodati Writer’s Workshop in the summer of 1816, the famous meeting that led Mary Shelley to of course conceive Frankenstein (1818), as well as featured other influential figures of the period including Lord Byron and John Polidori who is credited with writing the first vampire story.
+Other films produced around the same period included Gothic (1986), the Spanish production Rowing with the Wind (1988) and Frankenstein Unbound (1990), which had a time traveller interacting with both Mary Shelley and Frankenstein, while the events also play out in the subsequent biopic Mary Shelley (2017) and the Doctor Who episode The Haunting of Villa Diodati (2020)..

 Haunted Summer is the most earnest and serious of all the films – it is also the most historically accurate.
 Unfortunately, seriousness also proves to be something that the film frequently stumbles over.
 Whoever’s idea it was to cast the five essential roles with teen actors is one that badly backfires – even if the actors cast are roughly about the ages of the real-life personalities being portrayed.